steedos/steedos-website/docs/us/help/workflow/admin_roles.md

+---
-## Flow role and position settings
+title: Flow role and position settings
+---

 Here comes to flow role and position settings, which will attribute to the flow design.
 For example, admins can create a role called organization manager, and then select several users to play the role.
 And they will automatically be the approver when initiators are in their organizations.
 As a result, it’s important to select a corresponding organization for a role.